 Since the 1960s, plastics production has increased twenty fold and today more than 300 million tons of plastic waste is generated every year around the globe.
-Virtually every gram of plastic ever created continues to exist somewhere in our environment.
+In 2019, annual global production of plastic is projected to exceed 376 million tons.

 New 2018 Legislation